n132/n132.github.io/_posts/2024-06-28-Castaways.md

 # 0x00 Introduction

 To practice kernel exploitation, I plan to solve old CTF challenges and learn different skills from others.
-Before doing this challenge, I already know the cross-cache attack from [IPS][1].
-But when I applied the same method to this challenge, I found it difficult to perform cross-page when the target allocation was noisy.
+Before doing this challenge, I already knew about the cross-cache attack from [IPS][1].
+However, when I applied the same method to this challenge, I found it difficult to perform cross-page when the target allocation was noisy.
 After reproducing the official write I exploited it with `pipe_buffer`.

 - Heap Overflow
 - Spray Creds
-- Limit Spray Fengshui Crafting
+- OOB Fengshui Crafting
 - `Pipe_buffer` AAR/AAW